 - 2. Review and approve the disclosures required by applicable securities laws to be included in the Company's Annual Information Form and Management Information Circular relating to the Audit Committee and audit and non-audit services and fees. - 3.
 Review the process for certification of the interim and annual financial statements by the CEO and Chief Financial Officer ("CFO") and the certification made by the CEO and CFO. - 4.
 Review all news releases announcing financial results, containing financial information based on unreleased financial results or non-GAAP financial measures or providing earnings guidance, forward-looking financial information and future-oriented financial information or financial outlooks before the public disclosure of same by the Company. - 5.
 Review financial information contained in any prospectus, take-over bid circular, issuer bid circular, rights offering circular and any other document that the Audit Committee is to review before the public disclosure of same by the Company, and, if appropriate, recommend approval by the Board. - 6.
-Review matters related to internal controls over financial reporting of the Company and ensure the Company has adequate procedures in place in respect thereof.
-Ensure that the necessary measures are taken to follow up suggestions from the Auditor's reports. - 7.
 Oversee the Company's Internal Audit department, including approval of the Internal Audit Terms of Reference.
-Designate a member of the Committee to approve the appointment/termination of the Internal Audit Group Lead, set their remuneration, and provide performance management oversight. - 8.
+Designate a member of the Committee to approve the appointment/termination of the Internal Audit Group Lead, set their remuneration, and provide performance management oversight. - 7.
+Review reports by the Internal Audit department regarding disclosure controls, internal controls over financial reporting and any fraud involving employees who have a significant role in the Company's internal controls.
+Ensure that the Company has adequate procedures in place in respect thereof and that measures are taken to follow up on recommendations from the Auditor's reports. - 8.
 Review the principal risks of the Company, other than the risks associated with the Company's compensation policies and practices, and ensure that an effective risk management strategy is in place. - 9.
 Review the Company's derivatives policies and activities, including details of exposures to banks and other counterparties. - 10.
 Review the Company's information systems security risk exposure and the policies, procedures, and mitigation plans in place to protect the security and integrity of the Company's information systems and data, including crisis management and business continuity plans.